University of North Carolina - Wilmington

 4. U.S. Government or HistoryNO

 No credit given for Mathematics because the "Mathematics and Statistics" requirement may be satisfied by courses with little college-level math content.
+Furthermore, the "Quantitative and Logical Reasoning" section of the "Building Competencies" requirement may be satisfied by non-math courses.

 General Education Assessment